 WHAT IS SHROPSHIRE BLUE?

 This pasteurized cow’s milk blue cheese is semi-soft.
 Created several decades ago, it is often described as a Stilton with annatto or carotene coloring.
 Also, it uses the same blue mold as Roquefort cheese.
 Like it’s albino sister cheese, Shropshire is a sharp, tangy cheese.
 The addition of annatto supposedly results in a slightly creamier blue cheese.
 Personally I think this was just a clever way for someone to market a non-P.D.O.
 Stilton without getting in trouble, but who knows.
+To buy this cheese click here!

 WHERE IS SHROPSHIRE BLUE MADE?